arbor-sim/arbor/doc/cpp/probe_sample.rst

     struct cable_probe_total_current_cell {};

-Total membrance current across components of the cell.
+Total membrance current excluding current stimuli across components of the cell.

 *  Sample value: ``cable_sample_range``.
 Each value is the current in nanoamperes across an unbranched component of the cell, as determined